TerrySimBar/sql-challenge/README.md

 5. Review the analysis results presented in tables.

 #### Contributions
-Contributions to this projects are highly encouraged!
+Contributions to this project are highly encouraged!
 If you wish to contribute, please follow these guidelines:

 - Fork the sql-challenge repository and clone it locally.
 - Create a new branch for your feature or bug fix.